LairdCP/meta-summit-som/README.md

 technology: soms
 ---

-The SOM (and DVK) and Carbon support the creation of custom images via the [Yocto](https://www.yoctoproject.org) Project, and the steps below document how to setup a Yocto build environment for the Summit SOM 8M Plus (and DVK) and build an image and also outline some next steps for integrating the SOM into a custom board image.
+The SOM (and DVK) and Carbon support the creation of custom images via the [Yocto](https://www.yoctoproject.org) Project, and the steps below document how to setup a Yocto build environment for the SOM (and DVK) and build an image and also outline some next steps for integrating the SOM into a custom board image.

 ## Prerequisites

 ### Yocto Project Prerequisites
-If completely new to the Yocto Project, the [documentation](https://docs.yoctoproject.org) site provides a [Quick Build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) getting started guide focused on the Yocto Project reference distribution (Poky) and an emulated device (QEMU, or the Quick EMUlator); however, the steps below are tailored to the Summit SOM 8M Plus (and DVK) and assume that you have successfully setup a development PC for use with the Yocto Project (see the [system requirements](https://docs.yoctoproject.org/ref-manual/system-requirements.html#system-requirements) for more details).
+If completely new to the Yocto Project, the [documentation](https://docs.yoctoproject.org) site provides a [Quick Build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) getting started guide focused on the Yocto Project reference distribution (Poky) and an emulated device (QEMU, or the Quick EMUlator); however, the steps below are tailored to the SOM (and DVK) and assume that you have successfully setup a development PC for use with the Yocto Project (see the [system requirements](https://docs.yoctoproject.org/ref-manual/system-requirements.html#system-requirements) for more details).

 ### SOM (and DVK) Prerequisites